With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 The new version of the Bluetooth standard means various improvements, but only when used with compatible devices.

-In other words, you won’t immediately benefit from upgrading to a Bluetooth 5 phone if all of your Bluetooth accessories are designed for an older version of Bluetooth.
+In other words, upgrading to a Bluetooth 5 phone will not immediately benefit you if all your Bluetooth accessories are designed for an older version.

-However, Bluetooth is backwards compatible, so you can continue to use existing and older Bluetooth 4.2 devices with a Bluetooth 5 phone.
+However, Bluetooth is backward compatible, so you can continue to use existing and older Bluetooth 4.2 devices with a Bluetooth 5 phone.

 And when you buy new Bluetooth 5 devices, they will work better with your Bluetooth 5 phone.